mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 ---

 ## [Power and Current Analysis](@id PowerCurrentAnalysisManual)
-After obtaining the solution from the AC or DC power flow, we can calculate various electrical quantities related to buses, branches, and generators using the [`bus!`](@ref bus!), [`branch!`](@ref branch!), and [`generator!`](@ref generator!) functions.
+After obtaining the solution from the AC or DC power flow, we can calculate various electrical quantities related to buses, branches, and generators using the [`analysisBus`](@ref analysisBus), [`analysisBranch`](@ref analysisBranch), and [`analysisGenerator`](@ref analysisGenerator) functions.
 For instance, let us consider the power system for which we obtained the AC power flow solution:
 ```@example ComputationPowersCurrentsLosses
 using JuliaGrid # hide